adamdai/magmacam/README.md

 Here is a breakdown of the various directories.

-## IceStick
+## Modules
-This directory contains Magma programs written for the Lattice ICE40 IceStick architecture.
+This directory contains Magma modules (high-level circuits) written for the Lattice ICE40 IceStick architecture.
+These modules all link together to form a contiguous pipeline for capturing, processing, and classifying handwritten digits.

 ### arducam.py
 A magma module which exposes the SPI interface of an ArduCAM Mini 2MP  peripheral for initiating a capture and receiving image data.